-- Wet your hands with clean, running water.
+- Wash your hands.
+Wet your hands with clean, running water.
 Apply soap.
 Lather your hands, including the back, between your fingers and under your nails.
 Scrub for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 - Stay home when you are sick.